 Joe Thornton had two assists in the San Jose Sharks 4-1 win over the Dallas Stars on April 9, 2006.
 The two helpers gave him 113 points on the season, the most ever by a player who was traded during that season.
 Bernie Nichols held the previous record when he scored 112 points in 1989-90 with the Kings and Rangers.

 Thornton, who was traded to San Jose by the Bruins on Nov.
-30, 2005, finished the season a league-leading 125 points.
+30, 2005, finished the season with a league-leading 125 points.
 He is still the only player in NHL history to win the Art Ross Trophy after being traded in the same season.

 On April 9, 2015, Jaromir Jagr had two assists for the Florida Panthers in a 4-2 win over the Bruins to become just the fourth player in NHL history to score 1,800 points.
 He remains in rare air as he and Gretzky are the only two players to ever score at least 1,900 points.